Well, hello! I’m Kelly.

 I am a mom and a perfectionist.
 My top goal in life is to keep the latter in check so I can enjoy the former to the absolute fullest.
 Because this mommyhood gig?
 It’s pretty darn fun when you stop trying to be perfect all the time.

-- Who I Live With: My husband Ty and my girls – 7-year-old Abby and 1-year-old Bailey – plus five cats.
+- Who I Live With: My husband Ty and my girls – 7-year-old Abby, 2-year-old Bailey, and newborn Charlie – plus a dog and five cats.
 Yes, five.